lsst-dm/dmtn-269/index.rst

 Schema construction and versioning
 ==================================

-The actual schema created when APDB is initialized is a product of definition in `sdm_schemas`_ and what APDB software adds to those definitions.
+The actual schema created when APDB is initialized is a combination of the definition in `sdm_schemas`_ (in `yml/apdb.yaml`) and what the APDB software implementation adds to those definitions.
 Each of these two pieces can evolve separately and change over time, changing the resulting database schema.
-Presently there are two implementations of APDB, one is based on relation databases and ``sqlalchemy`` package, and another uses ``Cassandra`` as a storage backend.
+Presently there are two implementations of APDB, one is based on relational databases and the ``sqlalchemy`` package, and another uses ``Cassandra`` as a storage backend.
-These two implementation may use different mapping of the definitions in ``sdm_schemas`` to actual database schema, and their code can evolve independently.
+These two implementations may use different mappings of the definitions in ``sdm_schemas`` to actual database schema, and their code can evolve independently.
 The database schema thus depends on the version of the ``sdm_schemas`` definitions and the version of the code used to generate the schema.
-This two versions may also change independently, though there may be cases when new ``sdm_schemas`` definitions also require code updates (e.g. to handle new types or data transformations).
+The schema and code versions may also change independently, though there may be cases when new ``sdm_schemas`` definitions also require code updates (e.g. to handle new types or data transformations).
-While the code that creates database schema does it based on ``sdm_schemas`` description, reversing that process and reconstructing schema description from database is not always possible.
+While the code that creates database schema does it based on the ``sdm_schemas`` description, reversing that process and reconstructing the schema description from a database is not always possible.

 The code that works with the existing database needs to be compatible with the schema in the database.
-In practical terms it is impossible to examine the database schema and decide whether it is compatible with the schema description and APDB code.
+In practical terms it is impossible to examine a given database schema and decide whether it is compatible with the current schema description and APDB code.
-There needs to be a separate mechanism which can identify versions of the schema description and the code and compare those against the corresponding versions used to create the database.
+There needs to be a separate mechanism to identify versions of the schema description and the code and compare those against the corresponding versions used to create the database.

 APDB, of course, is not unique in this respect, practically every project using databases has to handle schema migration sooner or later.
 Many such projects operate in a controlled environment where software version upgrades are always tied to database schema upgrades, making compatibility issues rather trivial.
-APDB will likely face more complex issue as it can potentially run with multiple software releases, and database schema upgrades may need to be delayed due to various reasons.
+APDB will likely face more complex issues as it one schema definition can potentially run with multiple software releases, and database schema upgrades may need to be delayed for a variety of reasons.
 In such conditions it is necessary to implement rules for schema compatibility to allow multiple software versions to operate concurrently if schema changes allow it.